 With the ‘roadmap out of lockdown’ recently outlined, there’s an even more poignant weight to these photos.
 The appearance of these fresh yellow, blue and white buds signals not only the end of the chilly season, but a sign of new hope.

-Tower Hamlets cemetery is just big enough for visitors to get lost in among the foliage, dusted with pretty cherry plum rather than snow at this time of year.
+Tower Hamlets cemetery is just big enough for visitors to get lost in among the foliage, dusted with pretty hawthorn blossom rather than snow at this time of year.

 It’s a great place for dog walkers as dogs love the adventure of exploring its winding paths.
 However, those with pets in tow beware.
 If consumed, daffodils can have rather adverse effects on the stomachs of our furry friends.